xenvious/xenscript_events/README.md

 The newest version of ESX prevents the use of baseevents.
 This plugin will allow you to use the vehicle events within baseevents, without having conflicts with ESX.

+This will once again allow you to use various scripts, dependant on baseevents.

 ## Download
 ### Using Git
 - `cd resources`